VEGAS Pro

 Is VEGAS Pro (formerly known as Sony Vegas) the best entry-level program for learning the trade?
 If you already own another video editing program, is it worth it to make the switch to this program?
 It may take some time for newcomers to learn its UI and discover each of its numerous tools, but when there’s no substitute for quality, VEGAS Pro might be the best choice for aspiring video editors.
 I’ll start off this VEGAS Pro review by exploring why you may or may not be interested in picking up the tool as your first video editing program.

 If you already have some experience with video editing then you’ve probably heard of VEGAS Pro.
 It’s one of the most fully-featured editors on the market and a very common choice for advanced video hobbyists, especially YouTubers.
 It slices and dices and so much more.
 If you’ve already committed a significant chunk of time towards learning one of its competitors like Adobe Premiere Pro, is it worth it to switch to VEGAS Pro?
-I’ll explore the reasons it may or may not be worth it to purchase the program if you already own another video editor.
+I’ll explore why it may or may not be worth purchasing the program if you own another video editor.

 What I Like: Built-in effects are high-quality and suitable for commercial or professional use.
 Robust online community has created a huge number of both free and paid plugins for the program.
 The innumerable tutorials on YouTube are more than enough for you to learn how to use the program well.
 Frame-by-frame editing is powerful and easy.